solanki03/Veridian/README.md

 - **Chrome Extensions API (Manifest V3)**
 - **Nominatim (OpenStreetMap)** – for reverse geolocation
 - **wttr.in** – for weather (no API key required)

 ---

+## 🛡️ Privacy Policy
+Veridian respects your privacy.
+For more details, read our [Privacy Policy](https://solanki03.github.io/Veridian/privacy-policy.html).

+---